-The Iceland manager was appalled at some of the decisions made by official Alberto Undiano as Olafur Skulason was dismissed in his side's 0-0 draw with Croatia on Friday
+The 65-year-old was appalled at some of the decisions made by official Alberto Undiano as Olafur Skulason was dismissed in his side's 0-0 draw with Croatia on Friday

 Lagerback's men travel to Croatia on Tuesday having lost just one game on their travels in qualifying - a 1-0 defeat to Cyprus in September 2012.